cloudcreativity/ddd-modules/docs/guide/domain/events.md

 }
 ```

-### Available Dispatchers
+### Dispatchers & Listeners

-This package ships with two concrete domain dispatcher implementations:
+This package ships with several concrete dispatcher implementations.

-1. Unit of Work Aware Dispatcher - this is the recommended dispatcher.
-2. Deferred Dispatcher - useful if you have a module that is not using a unit of work.

-As domain events trigger side-effects that typically require some interaction with your module's infrastructure layer,
-both of these concrete implementations are provided by the infrastructure layer.
-They are therefore covered in that
-section of the documentation.

-### Subscribing to Events
+These dispatchers are covered in the documentation
+for [domain event dispatching.](../application/domain-event-dispatchers) That chapter is in the application layer
+because it is that layer that coordinates the side-effects of domain events via driven ports.

 Our dispatcher implementations allow listener classes to subscribe to events.
-The dispatchers expose a `listen()`
-method that allows you to attach listeners to specific domain events.
-This is covered in the documentation on each
+This is also covered in the linked
-dispatcher.
+chapter.

 ## Use Cases